There’s a very simple formula that’s supposed to help determine how heavy a punching bag you need for an optimum workout.

 For a long time, I have been curious about the difference that a heavier bag would make to my strength and conditioning.
 Something like a 300 lb. bag.

 Now, I am no pro boxer.
-I am well aware of what injury feels like and I am looking to smash my wrists or dislocate my shoulders.
+I am well aware of what injury feels like and I am not looking to smash my wrists or dislocate my shoulders.

 For a while, I contemplated breaking into the nearest meat factory at the crack of dawn and pounding on some rib eye.
 Yo!
 You’ve gotta big mouth, ya know!